According to CyberCrime Magazine, women hold 25% of global cyber security jobs in 2022. This number is expected to increase to 35% in 2031.

 Q: What are the biggest challenges that you or other women you know have faced in the industry?

-Lise: “I think one of the biggest challenge I had in business is understanding how to work with investors.
+Lise: “I think one of the biggest challenges I had in business is understanding how to work with investors.
 I often felt the lack of confidence that some investors put in women entrepreneurs.
 They offer training and mentoring to have access to financing.
 With good intentions, they give us the impression that we are unable to conduct our business without help.”

 Stephanie: “To build a diversified team made up of mostly women.
 We’ve had to look beyond cyber security and hire strong women who can share their unique expertise and experience to help move Terranova forward.”

-Jennifer: “Having worked in different tech companies, I have been faced with the challenges of having to work hard to prove myself before having a voice that count.
+Jennifer: “Having worked in different tech companies, I have been faced with the challenges of having to work hard to prove myself before having a voice that counts.
 I’ve had to alter my approaches and be more assertive in order to quickly gain the respect.”

 Amanda: “My biggest challenge has been gaining credibility.
 Even as I was studying in university in Business Technology, I felt like I had to fight a little harder for my ideas to get across.
 I am still learning to be decisive and sharing my opinion, without feeling like people will find me unlikeable when I do, in both my personal and professional lives.”